Introducing the Black Market

 Hungry for more information?
 Learn everything you need to know about the Black Market from Game Director Robin Henkys in our latest video!

 No time to watch the video?
-Here is a written summary of the new feature!
+Read on for a written summary of this feature.

 What is the Black Market?